Small fiber neuropathy

 - Unfortunately, little data about the treatment of pain specifically in small fiber neuropathy exist because most studies combine mixed neuropathic pain syndromes in the analysis.
-Additional studies targeting the treatment of pain in small fiber neuropathy are needed to guide decision making.1
+Additional studies targeting the treatment of pain in small fiber neuropathy are needed to guide decision-making.

-In their paper, the team lead by Dutch researchers described small fiber neuropathy as a condition causing significant and disabling symptoms and impact on quality of life.
+In their paper, the team led by Dutch researchers described small fiber neuropathy as a condition causing significant and disabling symptoms and impact on quality of life.
 They speculate that patients may benefit from being diagnosed with small fiber neuropathy, even if no underlying cause is identified and no specific treatment is yet available.
-(In other words the patient is given a diagnostic tag and categorized).
+(In other words, the patient is given a diagnostic tag and categorized).

 Treatment is often difficult, even when the underlying cause is identified and appropriately treated.
-Usually, only symptomatic relief of complaints is available.2 (Unfortunately doctors admit that they cannot get to or even find the root of the problem to determine a curative treatment, they can only treat the symptoms.)
+Usually, only symptomatic relief of complaints is available.
+(Unfortunately, doctors admit that they cannot get to or even find the root of the problem to determine a curative treatment, they can only treat the symptoms.)

-A paper published in the French language journal La Revue de médecine interne (The Journal of Internal Medicine), also cited the difficult in figuring out what small fiber neuropathy is.
+A paper published in the French language journal La Revue De Médecine Interne (The Journal of Internal Medicine), (3) also cited the difficulty in figuring out what small fiber neuropathy is.
 They write:

 Small fiber neuropathy is still unknown.
-Characterised by neuropathic pain and can could lead to paresthesia (numbness or a feeling of pins and needles in the skin) and autonomic dysfunction which could lead to problems of unregulated heart rate, body temperature, problems with digestion, breathing and sensation.
+Characterized by neuropathic pain and can lead to paresthesia (numbness or a feeling of pins and needles in the skin) and autonomic dysfunction which could lead to problems of unregulated heart rate, body temperature, problems with digestion, breathing, and sensation.
 For some burning mouth syndrome will develop.

-Treatment is based on multidisciplinary management, combining symptomatic treatment, psychological management and treatment of an associated etiology.3
+Treatment is based on multidisciplinary management, combining symptomatic treatment, psychological management, and treatment of an associated etiology.

 It should be clear that these three sample studies of many published reports outline that there are symptoms, doctors are not sure what is causing them, they are not sure how to treat the symptoms but can offer little else.